LucZZ/sqs-project/README.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop)
 - The application integrates with the [VirusTotal API](https://www.virustotal.com/) to scan URLs.

-The configuration key needs to be defined in the `.env` file:
+The configuration key needs to be defined in the `.env` file: (The key provided for ease of use, but should be replaced by own ApiKey)

 ```env
 VirusTotal__ApiKey=""